What makes me a qualified Money Coach? My last name is not Gates, Buffett, Bezos, or Zuckerberg. I’m not even a 1-percenter.

 At some point, I realized that my spending was entirely too connected to my income.
 If I continued in that cycle of increasing my income, increasing my debt, and increasing my spending, I would never be able to afford to quit.
 It was like a drug, once you are hooked on spending, you cannot give it up!

-In 2010, after two years at the advertising agency, I was thoughtfully living the financial life you are going to learn about if you read through the book.
+In 2010, after two years at the advertising agency, I was thoughtfully living the financial life you are going to learn about if you go through Personal Money Coaching, read my articles, or my book.
 I decided that I was not going to let my spending increase with my income.
 I had separated my income from my spending.
 I was building my credit while reducing my debt.
 I was getting paid for having money.
 I was running my personal finances like a small business.

 I was lucky to have a job that had enough compensation so I could save a significant percent of my salary.
 By 2013, I was saving over 52% of my salary.
 This put me on the fast track.
 It allowed me to achieve in a few short years what it would take others with lower salaries longer to achieve.

 If your circumstance is different than mine was, don’t let it discourage you.
 I think that there are things in my approach that will help anyone get a better handle on their own personal financial situation.
 Yes, people that start out in a better financial situation will see different results than folks with lower income and higher debt.
-But, in every case, applying the lessons from Practically Independent will help you become more free.
-Allow you to live more independent.
-Allow you to build wealth.
+But, in every case, living the Four Pillars of Personal Finance will help you eliminate debt and build wealth.

 In the middle of 2014, I was able to shift my career again.
 I set up an online business, replaced my main income with my side hustle, and was able to leave the rat race behind.
-I’m not going to go into how I set up my side hustle in the book.
-That is a very specific path that is not right for everyone.
-Instead, I want to focus on financial advice and tools that are right for everyone.
-I want to share my practical tips to become financially independent.
-I am going to focus on tips that will work whether you earn a salary, an hourly wage, commissions, or are self employed.
+Now, I share my practical financial advice with anyone who will listen.

 My life is dramatically different now than in was 10 years ago.
 I am able to make plans with friends and family that are not dependent on whether I get called into work.
 I can prioritize my life on my terms.